ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

             ## Conclusion

-            The algorithm described above successfully handles a wide range of input data from thin lines to dense “hatching”.
+            The algorithm described above successfully handles a wide range of input data from thin lines to dense "hatching".
 The produced data allows us to calculate the gas flow characteristics without any human interaction, increasing the robustness of the whole chart handling process.

             ***P.S.
 By the way, our blog got featured in the [Top Software Development Blogs](https://blog.feedspot.com/software_development_blogs/) list!***